joohyeon/ctakes-installation/ytex/README.md

 * Unzip ctakes-ytex-resources.zip: extract to  ctakes-ytex-res/src/main
 * run the maven build from the command line for ctakes-ytex-res, ctakes-ytex, ctakes-ytex-uima projects.
 From the ctakes root directory:

+TODO:
+Caused by: com.mysql.jdbc.exceptions.jdbc4.CommunicationsException: The last packet successfully received from the server was 39,356,285 milliseconds ago.
+The last packet sent successfully to the server was 39,356,287 milliseconds ago. is longer than the server configured value of 'interactive_timeout'.
+You should consider either expiring and/or testing connection validity before use in your application, increasing the server configured values for client timeouts, or using the Connector/J connection property 'autoReconnect=true' to avoid this problem.